Six Degrees of Gratitude™

 So how do we begin?
 I will offer that, when we connect to ourselves with true gratitude for all that we are, and see ourselves not as flawed, but as amazing, simply as we exist, it allows us the freedom to truly be ourselves.
 And when we show up as our full and wonderful selves we create magnificent experiences and changes in the world, giving others permission to do the same.
 Easier said than done?
 Perhaps.
 Though I have seen it, and do believe we have the power to transform the world in a profound and positive way, when we are willing to connect deeply, and with gratitude, to that one incredible degree within.

 If you fully believed in yourself, and had the freedom to be your full self, what would that do for you?
 What would that do for others?
 What amazing possibilities would come to life, and what dreams would you put into action?
 Change can happen easily when we are willing to see and honor ourselves from within, and even a small shift in perspective can have a tremendous and lasting impact.
 Once we know something, we can’t not know it, and as our inner transformation flows directly into our outer experience, our lives and world begin to shift.
 One person does make a difference.
 What do you choose today?

 Copyright © 2015 Gratitude6, LLC.
 Copyright © 2012-Sept.
 2015 Lena D. Meyer.
 Originally published as "Six Degrees of Gratitude: Transform Yourself, Transform the World."
 All rights reserved.

 Ready to Further the Conversation?

 Click the icon above to book a Discovery Call, or if you prefer, you may call Lena directly at 206-556-4050.
 This is a complimentary opportunity to answer questions you might have about her services, and explore your areas of interest.
-Full-length sessions are conducted via phone globally, or in person at her Seattle office on Queen Anne.
+Full-length sessions are conducted via phone globally, or in person at her Seattle office in Ballard.